 Committees of Council for meeting schedule, agendas and minutes.

-The museum is committed to providing meaningful volunteer opportunities including advisory committee member, curatorial assistant, museum attendant, or program assistant.
-To learn more about these positions or the recruitment process, please contact the museum.
+The museum is committed to providing meaningful volunteer opportunities including advisory committee members, curatorial assistants, museum attendants or program assistants.
+To learn more about these positions or the recruitment process, please email us at